Test312-utopiya/Tasks_for_review/Hardware/Hardware_and_iot.md

 4. **Assistance Awaits**: 🤝 Don't hesitate to reach out for help or guidance whenever you face challenges during the tasks.
 Your fellow participants and experienced mentors in IoT hardware are here to support you.

+5. **Join Our Discord Community**: For real-time Q&A, discussions, and community support, [join our Discord channel here](https://discord.gg/PPTjzz32).
+   - Please note that Q&A for hardware and IoT will be exclusively via Discord.

 Now, let's dive into the captivating tasks that await you in the dynamic world of IoT hardware and IoT! 🚀

 ## IoT Hardware Tasks